alizehkhan/dotfiles/README.md

 Dotfiles are configuration files for various programs in plain text format.
 Dotfiles are named that way because they start with a `.` On Unix based systems, dotfiles are hidden by the Operating System by default and are stored in your home directory `~` by default.
 You can run the command `ls -a` to list all hidden files and directories in the current directory.

 ## Zsh
 Shells provide a way for us to communicate with the operating system.
 This can be via a command-line interface (CLI) or a graphical user interface (GUI).
-Apple replaced `bash` (bourne again shell) with `zsh` (z shell) as its default shell for macOS Catalina and onwards.
+Apple replaced `bash` (bourne again shell) with `zsh` (z shell) as its default shell from macOS Catalina and onwards.

 Zsh is built on top of bash so it has additional features such as plug-in support, better customisation, theme support, autocorrection, etc.